Skip to content

 Welcome to the Thanet Community Health Hub

-With the first phase of our new £10million state-of-the-art Thanet Community Health Hub opening soon, we still need to hear your views on how to make the very best of this amazing opportunity.
+With a phased opening of our new £10million state-of-the-art Thanet Community Health Hub now underway, we are still keen to hear your views on how to make the very best of this amazing opportunity.

 We want to get this right for the people of Thanet so we are continuing to speak with local people and organisations to help shape the next phase.
 We would like to know what other services you would like to see, what matters most to you and for you to tell us about any concerns.

-Patients will start using the hub from mid to late October 2025, as the Community Diagnostic Centre introduces sleep studies.
-Echocardiograms and blood tests will follow a few weeks later.
-Community nursing and podiatry, cardiac and respiratory services will move to the hub in November, along with St Peter's Surgery.
+Already, the first patients have been seen at the Community Diagnostic Centre, for sleep studies.
+Echocardiograms and blood tests will follow soon.
+Community nursing and podiatry, cardiac and respiratory services will move to the hub in November 2025, along with St Peter's Surgery.

-Phase two will see MRI facilities open at the end of March 2026.
+Phase two will see MRI facilities completed in Spring 2026.

 The vision is to create a health and wellbeing hub for people of all ages.

-We are refurbishing a building, in Northwood Road, Broadstairs, which was previously used by Canterbury Christ Church University and which sits at the heart of the community.
+We have refurbished a building, in Northwood Road, Broadstairs, which was previously used by Canterbury Christ Church University and which sits at the heart of the community.

 Location of Thanet health hub